Preparing for a baby is amazing, exciting, and frankly, pretty overwhelming.

 Overwhelmed to create a registry?
 We get it.
 Download our printable baby registry checklist PDF!

-Every week during pregnancy comes with a variety of milestones that are vital to your baby’s development.
+Every week of pregnancy comes with a variety of milestones that are vital to your baby’s development.

 To make sure your little one is growing the way that he or she should be, it’s crucial to attend all of your prenatal appointments.